DIAGNijmegen/rse-sagemaker-shim/README.md

   "level": "CRITICAL" | "ERROR" | "WARNING" | "INFO" | "DEBUG" | "NOTSET",  // The severity level of the log
-  "source": "stdout" | "stderr",   // The source stream "internal": true | false,  // Whether the source of the log is from sagemaker shim or the subprocess "task": "" | null,  // The ID of the task
+  "source": "stdout" | "stderr",   // The source stream "internal": true | false,  // Whether the source of the log is from sagemaker shim or the subprocess "inference_result_skipped": true | false,  // Whether output of the inference result has been skipped "task": "" | null,  // The ID of the task
 }
 ```